Complete installation instructions for CodeGraph.

 CodeGraph uses pre-exported CPG data stored in DuckDB.
 If you have CPG data:

-# Place your CPG database in the project directory
+# Place your CPG database in the projects directory

 # Update config.yaml with the path